spacey-actives/hoodnancy./data/notes.md

 Replica Set The only way to do great work is to love what you do.
 Framework Python Load Testing Success doesn’t just find you.
 You have to go out and get it.
 GraphQL Serverless
 Microservices RabbitMQ Kafka Distributed Systems Scalability If you can dream it, you can do it.
 Work hard in silence, let your success be your noise.
 JWT Machine Learning Artificial Intelligence Pull Request Parallel Processing Kubernetes Load Balancing Automation Event Sourcing Innovation distinguishes between a leader and a follower.
 Deployment Kafka
+Version Control Success is not in what you have, but who you are.
+Kubernetes Data Pipeline Innovation distinguishes between a leader and a follower.
+OAuth The only way to do great work is to love what you do.
+Python Do what you love and the money will follow.
+Dream big and dare to fail.
+JWT